seven-vector-databases/seven-vector-databases.github.io/src/part-main/day1-postgres.md

 To follow along you will need:

-- PostgreSQL 16 installed locally (via Homebrew on a Mac)
+- PostgreSQL 16 installed locally (use Homebrew on a Mac)
 - `pgvector` installed from source (see the note below)
 - Ollama running locally with the `all-minilm` model pulled
 - Python 3.12 with a virtual environment

 > **Note:** The Homebrew formula for `pgvector` installs cleanly but leaves an empty package on Apple Silicon Macs - the extension files are simply not present after installation.
-The workaround is to install from source.
+The workaround is to install from source, as shown below.

 ```shell
 brew uninstall pgvector